harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

      --settings INSTRUMENTATION_KEY=22222222-2222-2222-2222

 ```
-Having the `appsettings` updated, move on and execute `terraform plan -var-file=local.tfvars`. *Terraform* recognized that an untracked change has happend to the *Azure App Service* and suggests to change the `appsettings` back to match the definition in your *Terraform* script.
-We want to keep the *App Service* as it is for now, so cancel the script at this point.
+Having the `appsettings` updated, move on and execute `terraform plan -var-file=local.tfvars`. *Terraform* recognized that an untracked change has happened to the *Azure App Service* and suggests to change the `appsettings` back to match the definition in your *Terraform* script.
+We want to keep the *App Service* as it is, for now, so cancel the script at this point.

 No worries you can reuse the `output` of one resource as `variable` in another, but that requires to have *Modules* in your *Terraform* script, so definitive content for another article on *Terraform*.